AkhmedovEhson/Alarm-Application/README.md

 # Alarm-Application
-Heey everybody.
-I am Akhmedov Ehson ☕.
-Now I am presenting a huge Alarm Project.
+Welcome to Alarm API ! 🌐
+There are bunch of API routes.
+Just schedule, Alarm will send email in time 📧

-# Sources and versions
+# Versions
 * .NET 7 ⚡️
 * React 18.0 🎨

-# Just put alarm and wait until ...
-🚑️ Alarm'll send you email when you need

 # Contributions
 🤝 Contributions are welcome.
-Let's improve project together 🕸️
+Let's improve project together 🕸️.

-# What, whys (?)
-Project uses Clean-Architecture template